Art3mK/gcp-pro-arch-notes/design'n'process.md

 but:
 - unit testing is easier, integration testing is harder.
 ---
-- microservices kaes sense when there are many consumers of an atomic unit of functionality
+- microservices makes sense when there are many consumers of an atomic unit of functionality
 - doesn't make sense for one consumer of tightly-coupled functionality

 GCP options: